The Silent Judgment of Animals: How Their Presence Changes Our Spaces | Brandhoek Fine Art

 Share

-An animal in a room isn't just a decoration, but an invisible judge.
-It changes the atmosphere, forces us to be humble—and turns luxury into a matter of attitude.
+An animal in a room is not mere decoration, but an invisible judge.
+It changes the atmosphere, compels us to humility – and makes luxury a matter of attitude.

 ⸻